nerissa29/reading-notes/class3-01.md

 <img width="591" alt="image" src="https://user-images.githubusercontent.com/113204667/207701192-fd565b8c-2578-43d3-bcf0-581b4cd77bd6.png">

 ### SQL Lesson 14: Updating rows

 Another common task in database management is updating the existing data.
-In updating rows, the **UPDATE** statement is used by specifying the table, columns, and rows that need update[^7].
-Similar to INSERT, in UPDATe, the data "has to match the data type of the columns in the table schema", as stated in [SQL Lesson 14: Updating rows](https://sqlbolt.com/lesson/updating_rows).
+In updating rows, the **UPDATE** statement specifies the table, columns, and rows that need updating [^7].
+Like INSERT, in UPDATE, the data "has to match the data type of the columns in the table schema", as stated in [SQL Lesson 14: Updating rows](https://sqlbolt.com/lesson/updating_rows).

 UPDATE statement example below from [SQL Lesson 14: Updating rows](https://sqlbolt.com/lesson/updating_rows):